jphaneuf/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
+Let's observe the average step count at a specific time of day.
+(For instance, what is the mean step count at 2pm, averaged across all days?)

 ```r
 meanSteps<- with(activitySet,aggregate(steps,by=list(interval),FUN=mean,na.rm=TRUE))